tomas-fryza/avr-course/labs/05-adc/README.md

    }
    ```

    Use standard C library and display converted value as string.
-Build the application and upload it to Arduino Uno board
+Build the application and upload it to Arduino Uno board.

    ![LCD-keypad shield](images/arduino_uno_adc.jpg)